In-Home Care Options for Caregivers

 • Hospice – Caring for a loved one that has a life expectancy of six months or less can be emotionally draining and logistically complicated.
 Hospice caregivers help to control pain, in order to provide peace, comfort and dignity to the recipient of care as much as possible.
 Hospice programs also provide services to support the family as well.

-The above list is a breakdown of the non-medical and medical in-home care options.
-Still unsure where to go from here?
-It can be overwhelming, but remember that there is plenty of help out there if you just ask.
 One potential resource is to hire a Geriatric Care Manager in your area.
 They are professionals who perform an assessment of an aging loved ones mental, physical, environmental, and financial conditions to create a care plan and assist in arranging housing, medical, social and other services.
-Find the best option(s) for you and your aging loved one.

 .